-Visualist speaks with five personal stylists to find out what questions help them to understand their client's pain points and begin working through them...
+Visualist speaks with professional personal stylists to find out what questions they have to ask in their initial client consultations.

 When did you last feel fabulous?